rbroker/ktl/README.md

 I've abused the STL header names, but this is not an STL reimplementation, and even the bits that look similar aren't intended to be remotely standards compliant.
 There's a number of change-points from a typical STL implementation to account for operating in kernel-mode, and without C++ exceptions.
 Some things possibly worth bearing in mind:

 - The `new` header defines an overload of `operator new` which accepts a `ktl::pool_type` parameter.
 This allows allocations to come from either the paged, or non-paged pools.
-    - Scalar and array versions of `make_unique` also support supporting the pool type.
+    - Scalar and array versions of `make_unique` also support specifying the pool type.
 ```C++
 static ktl::unique_ptr<GlobalState> g_state = ktl::make_unique<GlobalState>(ktl::pool_type::NonPaged);
 static int g_leaky = new (ktl::pool_type::Paged) { 0 };